bald55/Keylang/README.md

+# Keylang - A programming language that runs on Python and embeds Lua!!!
+It puts a lot of emphasis on built in functions and KEYwords
+##

-# v1.0.0 is OUT!!!
-Ignore how the tag says v0.1.1 in the ReadMe
+**v1.0.0 is OUT!!!
+Ignore how the tag says v0.1.1 in the ReadMe** **Soon v2.0.0!**

-## This key lime pie is kinda half-baked :| ↓
+### This key lime pie is kinda half-baked :| ↓
-### This is NO LONGER AN early release!!!
+#### This is NO LONGER AN early release!!!
 But still expect bugs and glitches

 Latest version:
 # Keylang v1.0.0 (NOT AS very early yes)